What is 1.22292 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 122292 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 122292 are: 1 2 3 4 6 9 12 18 36 43 79 86 129 158 172 237 258 316 387 474 516 711 774 948 1422 1548 2844 3397 6794 10191 13588 20382 30573 40764 61146 122292